 The method of allowing an action to be sent to the store to cascade a state change.

+These are functions used to select part of the state from the store at a given time, especially for use in React components.
 The beauty of Redux for web apps is that all state updates flow in one direction: It means the action is triggered, the reducer is dispatched, and modifies the state of the store which is then sent to the UI

 Now that we have a foundational understanding of Redux architecture, let’s look at why developers rely on Redux: